Julien-laville/Lost/README.md

 # 13K under the sea
 ![sub](./subhead.png)

+## The game
 I Game for js13k

 WASD to move
-mouse wheel to modify speed
+mouse wheel to modify power

+A little sub adventure in the deep of seas

 ## Map with tiled